idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The assumed location of the record in question such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels
+Third-party sites are not government-sponsored websites, and record results, accuracy or availability cannot be guaranteed.

 How Do I Access Idaho Criminal Court Records in Person?

 While most public court records can be obtained using the iCourt tool, Idaho public record laws restrict the electronic publication or dissemination of selected court cases.
-As such criminal court records which are confidential or sealed by court order are not accessible through online but can be made available to persons who make in-person requests to the office of the record custodian—which is typically the office of the clerk of courts in the courthouse where the case was filed/heard.
+As such criminal court records which are confidential or sealed by court order are generally not accessible online but can be made available to persons who make in-person requests to the office of the record custodian—which is typically the office of the clerk of courts in the courthouse where the case was filed/heard.
 Given these limitations, persons interested in obtaining full criminal court case information are advised to request the record in-person.
 Idaho in-person record requests may proceed thus:

 Locate the Record Custodian